cakebatterandsprinkles/portfolio-gatsby/src/posts/04-abstraction.md

 ---
 title: "Layers of Abstraction"
-date: "07-08-2020"
+date: "2020-07-08"
 tags: ["Computer Science", "Neuroscience"]
-summary: "This article defines 2 important concepts: abstraction and modularity.
-It also tries to explain why we (as humans) need abstraction to do programming."
+summary: "In this article, I try to define two important concepts: abstraction and modularity.
+I also try to explain why we (as humans) need abstraction to do programming."
 ---

 I began to think every article here will start with these sentences: Everything inside computers is made of bits, and bits can only be 0's and 1's.
 So this means everything inside computers is 0's and 1's.